texandesi/OKR/Dev Notes.md

 My code is being checked into two separate branches.
 That too needs to be fixed.

 Still need to do end to end testing.

+TODOS
+- Fix my development environment
+- Fix my version conterol
+- Document the goals
+- Document the roadmap
+- Write documentation for the code